 Her cakes were pure, divine yumminess.
 And I probably have a photo of me cheesin’ big time in front of a homemade ice cream cake for every birthday I had until I graduated college.
 So, yes—I kind of miss them.
 That is, until now.

 When making this homemade ice cream cake, you have the option to use any dairy-free ice cream flavor of your choice.
 There are quite a few coconut milk ice cream flavor options now at speciality grocery stores, and almond ice “creme” is also making its way onto shelves.
-If you’re not interested in using store-bought dairy-free ice cream, you can make your own frozen cream using frozen bananas and coconut milk.

 Now, to use one of my dad’s favorite birthday quotes… Let them eat cake!